Synthxyl704/Audio-ETL-script/README.md

-# AFF ETL script
+# iSonic - A pretty simple 2 use audio ETL program
-Nothing fancy, just a simple intermediate ETL-type script for converting youtube, soundcloud & more playlists and videos to audio file formats set to your directory. <br>
+Nothing fancy, just a simple intermediate ETL-type program for converting youtube, soundcloud & more playlists and videos to audio file formats set to your directory. <br>
 <hr>

 > [!NOTE]
-> This script is mostly done with what it is supposed to do, please do message me bugs/any tweaks to make, if I am alive I will definitely respond to you back. <br>
+> This program is mostly done with what it is supposed to do, please do message me bugs/any tweaks to make, if I am alive I will definitely respond to you back. <br>
 > Some more fun features will still be added as passion features because I honestly had a lot of fun making this. <br>

 <hr>